BrutalCoding/shady.ai/README.md

 Q: Why the name Shady.ai?

 A: Because it's shady.
 It's shady because it's not using the internet.
-Wait, I'll get back to you on that one later.
+Wait, that doesn't make any sense.
+I'll think of something better.

 ## Disclaimer